 Though the mood changes, as soon as Nannerl begins to play her violin for entertainment and comfort during the long trip, as part of a never ending series of trips.
 The father, Leopold, quickly puts an end to her talents with abrupt anger and sharp words.
 This early series of scenes sets the stage for the film: it is a mix of psychological intrigue as to what causes people to end their own childrens’ talents combined with everyday life that carries on with humor and sensibility regardless of any overriding darkness.
 It is all the more interesting due to the details of French court life during the era (1700s).

 Nannerl and her brother are friends to a certain extent despite her father’s overt favoritism toward the brother.
 Mozart is coldly aloof to Nannerl’s difficulties in establishing herself as a singular person, independent of the tight and controlling cohesive unit the father maintains.
-To Mozart, it appears that since (to him) it is a man's world, his sister's feelings matter little anyway.
+To Mozart, it appears it is a man's world, and his sister's feelings matter little anyway.